 - 1 cup Monterey Jack cheese shredded

 - Preheat the oven to 350 degrees F.

 - Put the tomatillos, onion, serrano, yellow chile and 3/4 cup water in a medium, heavy saucepan.
 Bring to a boil over medium-high heat.
 Cover and boil until the tomatillos turn olive-green color, about 10 minutes.
 Transfer the tomatillos, onion and chiles to a blender.
 Add the garlic and cilantro and blend until smooth.
-Season with salt and pepper.9 tomatillos, ½ medium white onion, 1 serrano chile, 1 yellow chile, 2 cloves garlic, ½ cup cilantro leaves, ground black pepper, ¾ cup water
+Season with salt and pepper.9 tomatillos, ½ medium white onion, 1 serrano chili, 1 yellow chile, 2 cloves garlic, ½ cup chopped parsley, ground black pepper, ¾ cup water

 - Heat the oil in a small skillet over medium-high heat.
 Fry the tortillas until golden but still pliable, about 10 seconds per side.
 Transfer to paper towels to drain.¼ cup vegetable oil, 6 6-inch corn tortillas